turingschool/backend-curriculum-site/module1/lessons/git_and_github.md

 1. Use `mkdir` to create a new directory if you have not already.
 1. `cd` into that directory.
 1. Run `git init` to make that directory a Git repository.
+1. The default branch created with git is named `master`.
+Rename this to `main` by running:
+`git symbolic-ref HEAD refs/heads/main`

 #### Committing Changes